Kid tested & parent approved.

 I have done the research, testing, and organized a plan for you.
 All you have to do is skim through the guide, make a few choice and start making learning fun and easy.
 Kid tested and approved.

-Why a Curriculum Guide and not a Day-by-Day Curriculum?Because not every child and family is the same and has the same needs.
+Why a Curriculum Guide?Because not every child and family is the same and has the same needs.
 There are hundreds of great curriculum out there, and I recommend my favorites in the guides.
 I tell you how to use them.
 I give you a structure to follow, but I leave you options for flexibility.

 I don't believe in pinning every child to one curriculum.
 This is crazy.
 Isn't that one of the reasons you choose to homeschool?
 The all-for-one common core is failing and wasn't working for you and your child.
 You want to tailor your child's education to your beliefs and their interests.
 I have designed an easy curriculum guide so that you can do this.